Morphological Symmetries in Robotics: Introduction

 \subsubsection{Structural symmetries in physics}

-Morphological symmetries in robotics share similarities with structural symmetries in particle physics, often referred to as point-group symmetries \citep[8.3]{dresselhaus2007group_theory_applications_to_physics_of_condensed_matter}.
+The symmetries we study in this paper in the context of robotics share similarities with structural symmetries in particle physics, often referred to as point-group symmetries \citep[8.3]{dresselhaus2007group_theory_applications_to_physics_of_condensed_matter}.
 In physics, these symmetries arise from the replication of identical particles or atoms within molecules, atoms, or crystal structures.
 The principles underlying these symmetries, along with the analytical and data-driven methods used to exploit them in both traditional and contemporary atomistic and molecular dynamics \citep{cornwell1997group,noe2020machine,jumper2021highly,klein2023equivariant}, can be transferred to robotics.
 However, the utilization and implications of these symmetries in robotics diverge significantly from those in physics.

 Unlike physics, where the primary objective is to model dynamics, the focus in robotics is on controlling these dynamics.
 Moreover, the morphology of a robot is a stable and often controlled aspect of the system, unlike in physics where symmetries are subject to temporal changes with the gain or loss of particles.
 This stability in robotics renders these symmetries a consistent inductive bias, unaffected by time, specific motion tasks, or the operational environment.
 These properties, combined with the precision in the design and manufacturing of mechanical systems, and the numerical benefits associated with morphological symmetries, provide a design space of robotic systems for optimally leveraging this geometric prior.